OMFIF report on Black Wednesday book launch

 However, Turnbull – during Britain’s 1990-92 ERM adherence, Prime Minister Margaret Thatcher’s principal private secretary and then head of the Treasury’s monetary department – said Britain’s ultimate exit on 16 September 1992 was positive for the economy.
 It ushered in an improved monetary policy, leading eventually to Bank of England interest rate-setting independence, and a long period of above-average growth.

 Turnbull’s bittersweet judgement was among multiple postscripts to Britain’s 23-month membership of the ERM, the forerunner of economic and monetary union, at the 15 September London launch of OMFIF’s Six Days in September: Black Wednesday, Brexit and the making of Europe.

 Turnbull’s verdict referred to the decision – midway through the 16 September 1992 trading day – by Prime Minister John Major, Thatcher’s successor, to stay in the ERM despite overwhelming sterling pressure and raise interest rates by 3 percentage points.
 (The rise was never actually enacted.)

-Turnbull, who was Treasury permanent secretary before becoming cabinet secretary, told an audience at the British Academy that Black Wednesday was 'another episode in our civil war about our relationship with Europe...
-The mood became staunchly anti-European, with europhiles heckled by their peers in government.'
+Turnbull, a former Treasury permanent secretary before becoming cabinet secretary, told an audience at the British Academy that Black Wednesday was ‘another episode in our civil war about our relationship with Europe… The mood became staunchly anti-European, with europhiles heckled by their peers in government.’